 Prepare for the Right Quarantine Program for Your Dog or Cat

-Program #2: Full 120-Day (4 Month) Quarantine
+Full 120-Day Quarantine

 If your pet falls under this program, you’ll likely have many questions, including: How should I prepare my pet?
 What will quarantine be like?
 Where will my pet be kept?
-The Hawaii Rabies Quarantine Information Brochure offers answers to these common questions—and more.
+The Hawaiʻi Rabies Quarantine Information Brochure offers answers to these common questions—and more.
 Start on page 31 for information specific to this program.

 - Tuesdays and Thursdays: 1:00 p.m. to 4:30 p.m.